History of New Hampshire: Revolution: 1774–1815

-Industrialization, abolitionism and nativism-- politics: 1815–1860
+Industrialization, abolitionism and nativism politics: 1815–1860

 In 1832, New Hampshire saw a curious development: the founding of the Republic of Indian Stream on its northern border with Canada over the unresolved post-revolutionary war border issue.
 In 1835 the so-called "republic" was annexed by New Hampshire, with the dispute finally resolved in 1842 by the Webster–Ashburton Treaty.
+This set the border as Halls Stream from the 45th parallel north to the continental divide between the St. Lawrence River and the Atlantic Ocean southeast of the mainland (which makes up the remainder of the New Hampshire-Quebec border).

-Abolitionists from Dartmouth College founded the experimental, interracial Noyes Academy in Canaan, New Hampshire in 1835, at a point in history when slaves still appeared in the households of New Hampshire in the census.
+Abolitionists from Dartmouth College founded the experimental, interracial Noyes Academy in Canaan, New Hampshire, in 1835, at a point in history when slaves still appeared in the households of New Hampshire in the census.
 Rural opponents of the school eventually dragged the school away with oxen before lighting it ablaze to protest integrated education, within months of the school's founding.

 Abolitionist sentiment was a strong undercurrent in the state, with significant support given the Free Soil Party of John P. Hale.
 However the conservative Jacksonian Democrats usually maintained control, under the leadership of editor Isaac Hill.

 Nativism aimed at the rapid influx of Irish Catholics characterized the short-lived secret Know Nothing movement, and its instrument the "American Party."
 Appearing out of nowhere, they scored a landslide in 1855.
 They won 51% of the vote against a divided opposition.
 They won over 94% of the men who voted Free Soil the year before.
 They won 79% of the Whigs, plus 15% of Democrats and 24% of those who abstained in the 1854 election for governor.
 In full control of the legislature, the Know Nothings enacted their entire agenda.
 According to Lex Renda, they battled traditionalism and promoted rapid modernization.
 They extended the waiting period for citizenship to slow down the growth of Irish power; they reformed the state courts.
 They expanded the number and power of banks; they strengthened corporations; they defeated a proposed 10-hour law that would help workers.
 They reformed the tax system; increased state spending on public schools; set up a system to build high schools; prohibited the sale of liquor; and they denounced the expansion of slavery in the western territories.